Suzuki HR caps Nats’ best 9th-inning rally, beats Mets 11-10

+They couldn’t have been blamed for leaving early.
+No doubt, they’re glad they didn’t.

-WASHINGTON (AP) — Kurt Suzuki capped the largest ninth-inning comeback in Nationals franchise history with a game-ending, three-run homer, helping Washington score seven runs in its final at-bat to beat the New York Mets 11-10 Tuesday night.
+Kurt Suzuki capped the largest ninth-inning comeback in Nationals franchise history with a game-ending, three-run homer, helping Washington score seven runs in its final at-bat to stun the New York Mets 11-10 Tuesday night.

+“With the at bats everyone was putting on that inning, I didn’t want to kill the rally,” Suzuki said.
+“I wanted to come through just like everyone else was.”

-Mets relievers Paul Sewald, Luis Avilan and Edwin Díaz pitched through the meltdown, retiring just one Nationals batter while Washington rallied for its 20th win in 26 games.
+Mets relievers Paul Sewald, Luis Avilan and Edwin Díaz pitched through the meltdown, retiring just one batter while Washington rallied for its 20th win in 26 games.
+The Nationals/Expos franchise had never won a game after trailing by at least six runs in the ninth or later.

+“It’s been a crazy year,” said Nationals veteran Ryan Zimmerman, who hit a two-run pinch double during the rally.
+“That’s the only way to sum it up.
+For me, for the team, for everyone.
+It kind of fits into the narrative, I guess.”

 New York led 10-4 after scoring five runs in the top of the ninth.
 Wilson Ramos extended his hitting streak to 26 games and Pete Alonso crushed his 44th homer to put the Mets in position for a win over the current leaders in the NL wild-card hunt.

-Mets manager Mickey Callaway lifted reliever Seth Lugo after he pitched a perfect eighth inning.
+Mets manager Mickey Callaway lifted reliever Seth Lugo after he retired all three hitters he faced in the eighth.
 Lugo routinely gets six outs per outing, but Callaway thought the lead was safe enough to go deeper into the bullpen.

+“We had a six-run lead,” Callaway said.
+“Major league pitchers got to be able to hold that.”

 Sewald allowed four hits to his five batters, including Trea Turner’s RBI double and Anthony Rendon’s RBI single.
-Avilan allowed a single to load the bases, and then Díaz (1-7) relieved and allowed a two-run double to pinch-hitter Ryan Zimmerman followed by Suzuki’s blast.
+Avilan allowed a single to load the bases, and then Diaz (1-7) relieved and allowed a two-run double to Zimmerman followed by Suzuki’s blast.

+“It kind of just seemed like a bad dream,” Mets outfielder Brandon Nimmo said.
+“I don’t know.
+That’s hard to do even in a Little League game I feel like, come back from (six) runs down in the bottom of the ninth against guys throwing 99 mph.
+I don’t really have words for it.”

 Suzuki pointed into the home dugout before rounding first base, pumped his fist at second and was swarmed by teammates at home plate.
 It was his 16th homer of the season.